 We asked them to leave, but they said they would not do so.

 We arranged for a Police presence to prevent a breach of the peace and brought in a tow truck to remove the travellers.
 Often the sight of the tow truck is enough to get travellers to move voluntary.
 But not in this case.

 Tensions began to rise and violence was threatened.
 At this point the Police indicated to the travellers that such behaviour would result in them being arrested.

-Neither Enforcement Bailiffs or the cafe owner wanted arrests to take place, as it would create more tension, and could cause more problems.
+Neither Quality Bailiffs or the cafe owner wanted arrests to take place, as it would create more tension, and could cause more problems.